Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Effects of combined nonlocal and diagonal coupling

 \subsection{Combined Connectivity with variation of the coupling range}

 In this subsection we discuss the results on the morphology of chimera states and other synchronization patterns by systematically changing the coupling range $R$.

-For small values of $R$ complete $\omega$-synchronization settles in the system, as in the case of simple diagonal coupling.
-By gradually increasing the values of the coupling range, we observe a chimera-like state, meaning the simultaneous existence of a dominant synchronization and a few asynchronous ``rebels''.
-As the coupling parameter changes these rebels turn into bigger incoherent clusters, gradually giving rise to classical chimera states.
-Rebels, also known as solitary states have been previously reported in \cite{jaros:2018} for the Kuramoto model with inertia and for small values of the coupling range (see also \cite{gopal:2018,kapitaniak:2014,premalatha:2016}).
-In the LIF model, as $R$ increases up to $R=170$ the number of incoherent elements (solitaries) increase giving rise to classical chimeras.
-For even larger values of the coupling range, i. e. $R=150, R=200$ chimera states become more prominent or the system returns to a state of complete synchronization.
-The tendency to follow one or the other scenario is again coupling strength dependent.
+For small values of $R < 20$ $(d < 0.08)$ and $\sigma \le 0.4$, complete $\omega$-synchronization settles in the system (see Fig.~\ref{fig-R}a), as in the case of simple diagonal coupling.
+By gradually increasing the values of the coupling range, we first observe a chimera-like state, meaning the simultaneous existence of a dominant synchronization and a few asynchronous ``rebels'', see Fig.~\ref{fig-R}b .
+As we will see in the next section, sec.~\ref{sec:sigma}, keeping $R=$const. and gradually increasing the $\sigma$ values, these rebels turn into bigger incoherent clusters, giving rise to typical chimera states.
+Rebels, also known as solitary states have been previously reported in \cite{jaros:2018} for the Kuramoto model with inertia and for small values of the coupling range (see also \cite{kapitaniak:2014,premalatha:2016,gopal:2018}).
+In the LIF model, as $R$ increases beyond $R=150\quad (d=0.6)$, the solitaries grow in numbers forming aggregates, and ultimately turn into the incoherent domains of the classical chimeras.
+Comparing Figs.~\ref{fig-R}b and c, we observe how the mean phase velocity profile of the incoherent regions broadens as $R$ increases.
+For even larger values of the coupling range, e.g. $R=200$, chimera states become more prominent or the system returns to a state of complete synchronization.

-The spatiotemporal evolution of the system for a small value of the coupling strength $\sigma=0.4$ and for a variation of the coupling radius in the nonlocal neighborhood and in the diagonal neighborhood $R$, are demonstrated in Fig.~\ref{fig-R}.
+The spatiotemporal evolution of the system for a small value of the coupling strength $\sigma=0.4$ and for a variation of the coupling radius $R$ in the nonlocal and in the diagonal neighborhoods, are demonstrated in Fig.~\ref{fig-R}.
 As previously, for small values of $R$ we observe complete synchronization while for intermediate $R$ values a few desynchronized solitaries appear.
 These solitaries are organized in four different groups and can be spotted in the spacetime plots (right panels) and the mean phase velocity plots (middle panels).
 The spacetime plots are depicted for a small time window for image resolution purposes.
 Looking closer to the mean phase velocity profiles we distinguish that in the region where the solitaries appear the $\omega$'s take values in the range $\omega \in (1.8-1.9)$.